UIUC-iSchool-DataViz/fall2021-acg-acu/week01/lecture01.md

 Your role as a _consumer_ of visualizations should change to also include the perspective of a _producer_ of visualizations.

+You should be comfortable reading _and_ writing imagery.

 notes:
 We will be discussing this as the semester goes on, but the principal outcome I want you to take away from this class is understanding how to transform data